Logo Pusaka Collection

 Panels: 4

-Design: Dark indigo field, midsection (comprising about half its length) with wide bands in indigo on white ikat with kaimnatu motif: hook and rhomb design in diamond lozenge (kaif) radiating out from the centre.
+Design: Extremely long ceremonial sarong.
+Its height is about one-and-a-half that of the average Timorese woman.
+Dark indigo field, midsection (comprising about half its length) with wide bands in indigo on white ikat with kaimnatu motif: hook and rhomb design in a diamond-shaped lozenge (kaif) radiating out from the centre.
 Alternating stripes in ikat and trade yarn.

 Size: 60 x 230 cm (23.6 x 90.5 in)